nicholasjones14/friendly-collab-party/Introductions.md

 ## This is a document section
 * Sophia | This is an introductory sentence.
 When I write on a piece of the document I'll add things to this bullet point.
 This means that I need to clearly communicate to my colaborators when they should...
-* Ross | This is indeed a sentence i am currently writing, yes
+* Ross | This is indeed a sentence I am currently writing, yes
 *
 *
 *